-In research with Drs.
-Taylor Ricketts and Alison Brody at the University of Vermont, I am currently investigating how a class of below-ground mutualists, ericoid mycorrhizal fungi, might influence above-ground interactions between a crop plant, blueberry, and its pollinators.
-In this work I ask whether inoculation with these beneficial fungi changes flower traits important to attraction of wild bee pollinators, including flower size, pollen production, and nectar chemistry.
-I am also studying patterns of naturally occurring mycorrhizal infection at blueberry farms, and effects of blueberry phenolic compounds found in pollen and nectar on colony founding success of bumble bee queens.
-This work is funded by a postdoctoral research fellowship from the USDA National Institute of Food and Agriculture.
+In post-doctoral research with Drs.
+Taylor Ricketts and Alison Brody at the University of Vermont, I investigated how a class of belowground symbionts, ericoid mycorrhizal fungi, might influence aboveground interactions between a crop plant, blueberry, and its pollinators.
+In this work we asked whether inoculation with these beneficial fungi affected expression of floral traits important to attraction of wild bee pollinators, including flower size, pollen production, and nectar chemistry.
+We have shown that association with mycorrhizal fungi can result in strong changes in floral traits and bee pollinator behavior, resulting in plant reproduction.
+We conclude that blueberry growers could increase crop yield and environmental sustainability of their farms by managing belowground microbial mutualist communities, just as they currently manage soil fertility, fungal diseases, and pollinator availability.
+This work was funded by a postdoctoral research fellowship from the USDA National Institute of Food and Agriculture.

 Decline and Conservation of Bumble Bees

 There are more than 20,000 species of bees worldwide, and many perform key ecological roles as pollinators of wild and cultivated plants.
 I study the distributions and conservation status of North American bumble bee species, many of which have declined greatly in the last 20 years.
 In a 2018 Journal of Insect Conservation paper, I report that nearly half of Vermont's native bumble bee species have declined or disappeared, and that some of these losses are associated with land use changes in the state.
 With co-authors I report in a 2015 publication that climate change is shrinking the home ranges of many bumble bees across North American and Europe, contributing to rarity of species like Bombus terricola (right).
 This research was published in Science, and featured in Nature, The New York Times, and the Washington Post, among other media outlets.